elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 For further details on managing citations within Quarto using the visual editor, refer to the official [Quarto documentation on citations](https://quarto.org/docs/visual-editor/technical.html#citations).

-# Let's Build a Quarto Paper/Document
+# 4.7.
+Let's Build a Quarto Paper/Document

-Before we start, ensure you have downloaded [the data]([https://www.example.com](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)).
+## Practical Exercises

+In this section, we'll dive into hands-on exercises to apply what we've learned about Quarto and R. Ensure you're ready to follow along by downloading the necessary data from [Kaggle: Breast Cancer Wisconsin Data](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).

-## Step 0: Create a YAML Header
+### Step 0: Create a YAML Header

-Before we dive into the document's content, let's set up the YAML front matter for your document titled "Breast Cancer Data Analysis."
-Follow these instructions:
+**Objective**: Set up the YAML header for your document titled "Breast Cancer Data Analysis".

+**Instructions**:
-1. Set the title of the document to "Breast Cancer Data Analysis."
+1. Title the document "Breast Cancer Data Analysis."
 2. Specify the author as your research team's name.
-3. Use the bibliography file named "references.bib."
+3. Include a bibliography file named "references.bib."
-4. Ensure that the document includes the current date.
+4. Make sure the document includes the current date.
-5. Enable a table of contents for the document.
+5. Enable a table of contents.
-6. Number the sections in the document.
+6. Number the sections.
-7. Choose the Pygments highlight style for code.
+7. Use the Pygments highlight style for code.
-8. Hide code echo during code execution.
+8. Hide code echo during execution.
 9. For HTML output, enable code folding, code tools, and paged data frame printing.
-10. Specify a preference for a visual editor.
+10. Indicate a preference for the visual editor.

-Fill in the missing information and structure the YAML front matter according to the provided instructions.
-Once completed, you'll have a properly configured YAML header for your document, suitable for analysis and presentation.

 <details>
 <summary><strong>Solution: YAML Header</strong></summary>